SOMAS2020/SOMAS2020/docs/SETUP.md

 4. Do not use `panic` or `die`--return an `error` instead!

-5. Do not use system-specific pacakges (e.g. `internal/syscall/unix`).
+5. Do not use system-specific packages (e.g. `internal/syscall/unix`).

 6. Keep your team repo base up to date with the main repo.